 Mobile Security Raises the Stakes

-The proliferation of mobile devices and technologies substantially raises the stakes when it comes to cybersecurity.
+The proliferation of mobile devices and technologies substantially raises the stakes regarding cybersecurity.
 Consequently, it demands even greater attention and expanded efforts, particularly for small to mid-sized organizations.

 If you’re facing mobile security concerns, get the support you need.
 Our IT company delivers cybersecurity services that virtually eliminate your chances of a security breach.
-Plus, we focus our efforts on the needs of SMBs to give you access to enterprise-level IT solutions at affordable costs.
+Plus, we focus our efforts on the needs of SMBs in Harrisburg, Lancaster, York, and surrounding areas to give you access to enterprise-level IT solutions at affordable costs.